 Poor Information Architecture Within Your Database

 Data architecture is the foundation of a strong data management strategy.
-It helps you discover the best ways to organize the data so that it can be easily accessed, analyzed, and used when needed.
+It helps you discover the best ways to organize the data so that it can be easily accessed, analyzed, and used when needed, also using some Oracle database tools.
 If you don’t have an effective way of organizing your data, it will be difficult for users to find what they need when they need it.

 Poorly designed databases result in poor user experiences with slower-than-expected response times or error messages when trying to retrieve information from these databases.
 In addition, these poorly designed databases may also result in higher costs due to excess time spent on maintenance activities and troubleshooting.